 But we also avoid asking for business because we don’t know what to say if the other person doesn’t say yes or no. That’s why most of us will only “ask for the order” when we already know the answer.

-It could be a formal sales situation where you are asking a prospect for a business deal, an internal meeting where you are trying to get agreement around a course of action, or asking someone on a date, when they say yes or no, life is good because we know the next step and we can go from there.
+It could be a formal sales situation where you are asking a prospect for a business deal.
+But it could also be an internal meeting where you are trying to get agreement around a course of action or even asking someone on a date.
+But when they say either yes or no, life is good because we know the next step and we can go from there.

-Maybe they aren’t sure, or they need some more information, or they just don’t want to make a wrong decision.
+Maybe they aren’t sure, or they need some more information.
+Or they just don’t want to make a wrong decision.
 I’ve seen many salespeople stumble around in this area, not knowing exactly what to say.
-And this social awkwardness is usually all it takes for us to avoid a similar scenario in the future.
+And this social awkwardness is all it takes for them to avoid a similar scenario in the future.

 How you answer the objections does depend on what you are selling, but starting with this phrase will help:

 At some point in your life, someone was trying to sell you something and you’ve said, “It’s not in my budget”, “I need to think about it”, “I need to check with my boss” etc. So you do know where your prospect is coming from because you’ve been on the receiving end of the selling process.

 It’s not about manipulating someone, it’s about creating a connection between the two of you that can lead to real communication.
-You’ll find that sometimes the objection they have can’t be answered, and the a sale won’t take place.
+You’ll find that sometimes the objection they have can’t be answered, and a sale won’t take place.
 And that’s OK.

-Because you’ll often find, that in taking the time to connect with them and show that you understand their perspective, you’ve allowed them to lower their defenses.
-At that point an authentic conversation can take place, and they’ll be willing to listen to your ideas – they’ll be much more honest about their concerns and open to how you can help solve them.
-And that is truly the heart of the sales process.
+Because you’ll often find that in taking the time to connect with them and show that you understand their perspective, you’ve allowed them to lower their defenses.
+At that point an authentic conversation can take place.
+They’ll be willing to listen to your ideas.
+And they’ll be much more honest about their concerns and open to how you can help solve them.